Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Experimental design

 We select the ConvNeXt \citep{Liu+2022} and MaxViT \citep{Tu+2022} architectures to evaluate against a small, custom, specialized CNN like those often used in the time-domain astronomy literature.
 This choice reflects the aim to compare two dominant classes of modern but fundamentally different vision models: fully-convolutional models (i.e., those without attention mechanisms) and vision transformers \citep[ViT;][]{Dosovitskiy+2020}, i.e., those predominantly driven by attention mechanisms.

 ConvNeXt \citep{Liu+2022} represents a modern reinterpretation of CNNs by revisiting the ResNet architecture \citep{He+2016} and borrowing insights from recent transformer architectures \citep{Vaswani+2017} as well as other highly efficient CNNs \citep{Chollet+2016, Howard+2017}.
 In general, CNNs apply small, sliding filters across an image to detect local patterns, textures, or small-scale structures.
-The ConvNeXt architecture preserves the strong inductive bias toward translational invariance and feature locality inherent to CNNs while incorporating architectural refinements such as large kernel sizes and improved normalization layers.
-These updates allow ConvNeXt models to achieve performance competitive with ViTs on large-scale image classification benchmarks, while retaining the stability and computational efficiency characteristic of CNNs \citep{Liu+2022}.
+Numerous studies have shown that CNNs can very effectively capture real astronomical features like galaxy morphologies \citep[e.g., ][]{Bhambra+2022, Alfonzo+2024}.
+The ConvNeXt architecture preserves the strong inductive bias toward translational invariance and feature locality inherent to CNNs while incorporating architectural refinements such as large kernel sizes and improved normalization layers. \citep{Liu+2022} present detailed ablation studies and interpretation to why certain choices improve performance.
+Overall, these updates allow ConvNeXt models to achieve performance competitive with ViTs on large-scale image classification benchmarks, while retaining the stability and computational efficiency characteristic of CNNs \citep{Liu+2022}.

-MaxViT \citep{Tu+2022} represents the current frontier of ViT design.
-ViTs use attention mechanisms to learn relationships between all parts of an image simultaneously and to prioritize regions of particular interest.
-Stemming from these capabilities and the immense learning capacity of ViTs, they have become established as the prevailing standard in computer vision works across a wide breadth of tasks \citep{Khan+2022}.
+MaxViT \citep{Tu+2022} represents a refinement of the original ViT design.
+ViTs use attention mechanisms to learn relationships across an entire image and to prioritize regions of particular interest.
+While the CNN's convolution operations only consider a region the size of a single kernel at a time, the ViT's self-attention mechanism allows for each input element to ``attend'' to each other element.
+In practice, these input elements are tokens which originate from patches of pixels and are then fed to the attention heads.
+This balances the substantial computational cost of the attention layers while maintaining its flexibility and generality.
+Stemming from the immense representation capabilities of ViTs, they have become established as a highly performant tool across a breadth of domains \citep{Khan+2022}.
 The MaxViT architecture introduces a ``multi-axis" attention mechanism which alternates between local and global self-attention, allowing the model to capture relationships across large and small scales without a steep increase in computational cost.

 Together, ConvNeXt and MaxViT represent complementary points along the inductive bias spectrum, enabling an assessment of whether convolutions or attention mechanisms yield superior performance and efficiency.